-Last Place Is For Winners: Even though the tortoise comes in last during the race, he still gets to be Rainbow Dash's pet for being the most loyal to her.
+Second Place Is for Winners: Even though the tortoise comes in last during the race, he still gets to be Rainbow Dash's pet for being the most loyal to her.
 She justifies this with the exact rulings she placed for the race.

-Merchandise Driven: Fans were quick to catch that the Riding Along with Rainbow Dash toy comes with a turtle* tortoise! (though this one actually is supposed to be a turtle).
+Merchandise-Driven: Fans were quick to catch that the Riding Along with Rainbow Dash toy comes with a turtlenote tortoise! (though this one actually is supposed to be a turtle).
 In general, the pony toys come with pets, and Dash was the only "Mane Six" pony without one in the show.
 Until this one, of course.